kaizen63/streamlit-usermanager-demo/README.md

 | menu       | Selected item in the main menu                                                                                                  |
 | debug      | If set to 1, shows an additional Debug menu where you can see the session state variables                                       |
 | loglevel  | Set to DEBUG to enable the loglevel DEBUG.
 Usefull if you want to debug something in prod, where the default loglevel is INFO  |
-The parameters *app* and *menu* are always set.
-This enables you to send the link to the current app to your coworkers.

 ## RBAC Implementation